 - Date of issue: The date of issue is when the proforma invoice was created and sent out to the client.
 The date of issue is important as it helps determine the warranty duration, if any, the expected delivery date, and in tracking invoices sent and received.

-- Contact details: The contact details of both the seller and the customer should be included in the proforma invoice.
-This is to enable either party to contact the other should they have queries or questions regarding the proforma invoice
+- Contact details: The contact details of both the seller and the customer should be included in the proforma.
+This is to enable either party to contact the other should they have queries or questions regarding the it.

 - Details of the goods or services: A simple description of the goods and/or services to be offered should be included in the proforma invoice to help the client understand what they are paying for.
 The description can include the weight, duration, dimensions, color, etc.

 - Agreed prices: The total price of the goods and/or services to be rendered must also be included in the proforma invoice.
 This is to help the customer decide on whether to approve the purchase or decline it depending on their budget.

 - VAT and other applicable taxes: The proforma invoice should include a total breakdown of the VAT and other applicable taxes to help the client understand the total amount before purchasing the product/service.